DUI Blood Test in Pinellas County

-DUI Attorney for Blood Test Cases in Pinellas County, FL
+DUI Attorney for Blood Tests in Pinellas County, FL

 An experienced DUI defense attorney in Pinellas County, FL, at Sammis Law Firm.
 We can protect your rights.
 We fight drunk driving cases throughout St. Petersburg, Clearwater, and the surrounding areas in Pinellas County, FL.

 Our lawyers understand the tactics used by law enforcement officers in Pinellas County, FL, including DUI enforcement officers at the Pinellas County Sheriff’s Office, the Florida Highway Patrol, or local police departments in Clearwater, St. Petersburg, Belleair, Gulf Port, Indian Shores, Kenneth City, Pinellas Park, or Tarpon Springs.

 Over the past 20 years, we have fought a variety of DUI blood test cases.
 Whether your blood was taken at the request of law enforcement officers (the legal blood) or for medical purposes, we can file motions to prevent the prosecutor from obtaining your hospital records.

 If the officer or prosecutor already has blood test evidence, our attorneys can file and litigate motions to suppress or exclude the evidence from being used against you at trial.

 For a first DUI, when the whole blood alcohol concentration is less than .120, then you might be eligible to enter a DUI diversion program called D.R.O.P in Pinellas County.

 Typical DUI Case with “Voluntary Consent” to Draw Blood